 Gemba is a concept developed by the Japanese as a way to gather the full facts about business processes to enable continuous improvement.
 Using this shop floor technique you can identify the core problems and make better decisions on changes needed.

-Base decisions on facts and from knowledge gathered walking and learn from doing the process.
+Base decisions on facts and from knowledge gathered walking and learning from doing the process.
 Then use this information to empower both people and processes to achieve optimal production efficiency.

 Gemba sometimes spelt as Genba (現場, ) is a Japanese term meaning “the actual place”, or "the real place."